agshadow/hotrocks/README.md

 this continouous deployment creates a webhook resource which will fire which will fire each time we push a container.

+now still in the webapp control panel go to settings->Configuration and add enviornment variables as [er the local .env file, dont forget to save it.

 so once the webhook is runnings.

 make whatever changes to the app code then build and push the repository.

-docker build -t hotrocks.azurecr.io/hotrocks:latest --build-arg emailUsername=<USERNAME>@gmail.com --build-arg emailPassword=<<GMAIL PASSWORD> --build-arg adminPassword=<PASsWORDHASH> .
+emailPassword=<<GMAIL PASSWORD> --build-arg adminPassword=<PASsWORDHASH> .

 docker build -t hotrocks.azurecr.io/hotrocks:latest .